jackhwl/go-lang/React_Go/Readme.md

   - Getting a movie image from a remote API I
   - Getting a movie image from a remote API II
   - Handling genres when inserting a movie
+  - Inserting a movie from the front end